bonny/WordPress-Simple-History/readme.txt

 **Fixed**

-- Fix db error on MariaDB database when collation `utf8mb4_unicode_520_ci` is used for the Simple history tables.
+- Fix error on MariaDB databases when collation `utf8mb4_unicode_520_ci` is used for the Simple history tables.
 Reported here: https://wordpress.org/support/topic/database-error-after-upgrade-to-wordpress-6-1/.
 - Privacy logger is logging the creation and selection of privacy page again.
 It stopped worked because [a WordPress core file was renamed](https://core.trac.wordpress.org/ticket/43895).
 - Log when a groups is enabled, disabled, or deleted in Redirection plugin.

-👩‍💻 For developers there are however some big changes:
+👩‍💻 For developers there are some bigger changes:

-- The plugin now uses namespaces (and they are loaded using an autoloader).
+- The plugin now uses namespaces – and they are loaded using an autoloader.
 - The code has been changed to follow [WordPress coding standard](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/).
-This means that for example all functions have been renamed from `myFunctionName()` to `my_function_name()`
+This means that for example all functions have been renamed from `myFunctionName()` to `my_function_name()`.
-- PHP 7.4 is the minimum spported version.
-This makes code more modern in so many ways and makes development easier since we don't have to consider backwards compatibility.
+- The update to PHP 7.4 as the minimum required PHP version makes code more modern in so many ways and makes development easier and more funny, since we don't have to consider backwards compatibility.
 - Many more tests have has been added to minimize risk of bugs or fatal errors.
+The tests are written using [wp-browser](https://wpbrowser.wptestkit.dev/).

 Here is a more detailed changelog that probably most developers are interested in: